 Prisma Access can either mark ingress traffic using a security policy or it can honor DSCP markings set by your organization's on-premises device.

 Prisma Access for Clean Pipe also supports QoS; see Configure Quality of Service for Clean Pipe for details.

 Use the following workflow to configure QoS in Prisma Access.
 See Configure QoS in Prisma Access for the detailed steps.

-- Mark the ingress traffic using a security policy or using marking from an on-premise device.You can create PAN-OS security policies to mark traffic destined to Prisma Access for mobile users and for remote network connections.
-For service connections, Prisma Access will honor traffic marking from your organization’s on-premise devices.
-Optionally, you can also use on-premise devices to mark traffic for remote networks.To ensure predictable results, we recommend marking traffic using either security policies in Prisma Access or your on-premise device, but not both.
-If there are differences between the security policies in Prisma Access and the on-premise device, the security policy in Prisma Access overrides the policy in the on-premise device.
+- Mark the ingress traffic using a security policy or using marking from an on-premises device.You can create PAN-OS security policies to mark traffic destined to Prisma Access for mobile users and for remote network connections.
+For service connections, Prisma Access will honor traffic marking from your organization’s on-premises devices.
+Optionally, you can also use on-premises devices to mark traffic for remote networks.To ensure predictable results, we recommend marking traffic using either security policies in Prisma Access or your on-premises device, but not both.
+If there are differences between the security policies in Prisma Access and the on-premises device, the security policy in Prisma Access overrides the policy in the on-premises device.

 - Enable QoS on the service connection or remote network connection and bind the QoS profile to the connection.

 The following figure shows the available QoS deployments in Prisma Access.

 The following examples show how Prisma Access marks and shapes traffic.